-Techniques of operating a real estate business with emphasis on daily activities of brokers and salespersons, emphasis on securing and qualifying prospects, obtaining listings, and legal factors in the real estate transaction.
+Techniques of operating a real estate business with emphasis on securing and qualifying prospects, obtaining listings, and legal factors in the real estate transaction.
+Required for Real Estate Broker's License.
+(2)

 RE 4 - 3 units Real Estate Appraisal I